This article has been updated and was originally published in October 2021.

 3. Focus on visuals

 Speaking of visuals, the food and beverage industry heavily benefits from the use of eye-catching imagery online.

-Approximately 46% of people in the U.S. have either browsed pictures of food or watched food videos on social media in the past month, according to audience targeting company GWI.
+Approximately 46% of people in the U.S. either browse pictures of food or watch food videos on social media each month, according to audience targeting company GWI.

-As Carrie Anne explains, this industry generally isn’t as focused on things like pillar page content — “it’s more about capturing people and traffic, creating sales-based content, and trying to show up for searches.”
+As such, this industry generally isn’t as focused on things like pillar page content.
+Rather, it’s more about capturing people and traffic, creating sales-based content, and trying to show up for searches.

 4. Tackle local SEO